devgurung141/telco_project1/README.md

 # The Plan

 * Acquire data
-    * Acquire data from Telco_churn database from Codeup database using SQl queryy using function from acquire.py file
+    * Acquire data from Telco_churn database from Codeup database using SQL queryy using function from acquire.py file

 * Prepare data
     * Use functions from prepare.py to clean data.
       * Drop unnecessary columns.
       * Replace white space and convert data types.
       * Encode attributes to fit in ML format.
     * split data into train, validate and test (approximatley 56/24/20)

 * Explore Data